Installment loans: What they are and how to use them

 An installment loan is a type of loan taken out for a fixed amount and repaid over a predetermined schedule over a set period of time––the “installments.”
-Payments are typically monthly, but they can also be weekly or even quarterly, depending on the loan.
+Payments are typically monthly but can also be weekly or quarterly, depending on the loan.

 One of the main benefits of installment loans is that most are fixed-rate agreements, meaning the payments remain the same.
-This can help significantly when it comes to creating and sticking to a budget.
-But once you've borrowed the principal amount, you must make payments on a specified schedule and cannot borrow additional money on that loan the way you can with a credit card or another revolving line of credit.
+This can help significantly when creating and sticking to a budget.
+However, once you've borrowed the principal amount, you must make payments on a specified schedule.
+You cannot borrow additional money on that loan as you can with a credit card or another revolving line of credit.
 If you anticipate needing ongoing funds, this can be a drawback.

 There are many different types of installment loans depending on what you need to finance.